Electrocom-Solutions/WebApp/replit.md

   - Manual attendance marking with employee dropdown
   - Replace logic: if record exists for employee+date, it replaces
   - Edit button for each record (owner can modify any attendance)
+  - Bulk selection with checkboxes for employees
+  - Bulk "Mark as Present" action with date selection
+  - BulkMarkPresentModal creates records with "Pending" status
   - Stats: Working Days (26 default), Employees Present, Absent, On Leave, Pending Approval
   - Export Report modal with month/year selection
   - CSV export with all attendance data